avive/karmacoin-docs/versioned_docs/version-0.1.0/design/karma_score.md

 ```

 So each user's account conceptually has a collection of AssignedTraits which may have an associated community.
-The coun of each trait for the user is the total number of such assigned traits in the user's account.
+The count of each trait for the user is the total number of such assigned traits in the user's account.

+### Special Character Traits
+The following special character traits are automatically awarded to users by the Karmachain rules, based on specific users actions in the Karma Coin app.

+#### Ambassador Character Trait
+A user gets 1 point in this trait for each payment transaction that resulted in a new user sign up (referral conversion).

+#### Karma Spender Character Trait
+A user gets 1 point in this trait for each payment transaction without an appreciation it sent that was executed (received by receiver's account).

+#### Karma Grower Character Trait
+A user gets 1 point in this trait for signing up to Karma Coin.

+Special traits are never assigned in the context of a community, there are only applicable to the global karma score and the global user's chart traits.

 ---